showansimkhada/fin-act/guides/Linux.md

 [Go to table of contents](#table-of-contents)

 ## 3. Select Start Installer
 Continue until Partition Disks appear in the steps.
-Now select the manual and the result could be as follows
+Now select the manual, and the result could be as follows
 <table>
     <head>
         <tr>